-The share premium reserve comprises of the excess consideration received in respect of share capital over the nominal value of shares issued.
+The share premium reserve comprises of the excess consideration received in respect of share capital over the nominal value of shares issued net of any direct share issue costs which are deducted from share premium in line with the Company's accounting policies.
+The fair value of warrants issued as part of a fundraise are included in direct share issue costs (see Note 15).